Rani-dha/Rani-dha.github.io/README.md

 # Rani-dha.github.io

-This repo is to maintain my portfolio page.
+This repo contains multiples files including Html, Css, Js, Json, Bootstrap, Popper, Jquery, etc. The purpose is to build a responsive portfolio page to showcase my talents, accomplishments, knowledge and much more : D